-Logical volumes that are local to a member and not shared across the cluster.
+Logical volumes that are local to one member at a time and are not shared across the cluster.
+They may change ownership upon failover or moving a service.

 lowest-ordered

 A higher preference for a service to be started on that member.